2. Set up Linodes

 Request a certificate using Certbot:

-When prompted, enter the email address the service will use to contact you with additional information:
+When prompted, enter the email address the service will use to contact you with additional information.
+Replace

-When prompted, enter the domain name you want protected.
-If you have more than one, separate each with a whitespace:
+When prompted, enter the domain name you want protected, replacing

 Successfully received certificate.